tormodh/rdev25/doc/part-1.md

 I also noted that SelinaDev will do input differently this year, I'll have to try and gleam what insight I can from that.

 Next plan is to learn more of Godot, and find out how I will structure resources, scripts and stuff.
 Learning experience.

+### Refactor

+Cleaned up folder structure to avoid lots of folders in root of project.

+Now I have:

+ * src/ for code and scenes
+ * resources/ for assets
+ * doc/ for documentation and devlog